mdelventhal/econphd-codecamp/README.md

 #### Check installation

- 1. Open <A_NOTEBOOK>.
+1. Open `lesson/helloworld/Julia/Helloworld_Julia.ipynb`.

- 2. Run cells ....
+2. Ensure that the notebook is running with a Julia kernel.

-    If <this executes correctly with no errors>, this indicates that the Julia installation and the link with Jupyter were both successful.
+3. Run the starter code cells.
+If you see "Hello world!!!" output and don't get errors, this indicates that the Julia installation and the link with Jupyter were both successful.